Installing A Chain Link Fence

 Measure the overall length of your planned fence to determine how many feet of chainlink fabric and top rail will be required (Fig. 1).

 Mark the location of each terminal post (corner, end, and gate posts are called terminal posts) with a stake.
-When determining the positions of gate posts remember that clearance for hinges, latches, etc., is included in the listed opening width of the gate.
+When determining the positions of gate posts remember that clearance for hinges, latches, and other fittings, are included in the listed opening width of the gate.
 Therefore, if you ordered a gate for a 36" opening the post spacing should be exactly 36", inside post face to inside post face.

 Terminal Post And Line Post Installation